List on Bids44 →

 Essential Checks

-9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work.
-Try connecting to a Wi-Fi network, pairing a Bluetooth device, and opening Google Maps to check GPS accuracy.
+9. Verify Connectivity: Turn on Wi-Fi, Bluetooth, GPS, and NFC (if available).
+Connect to a Wi-Fi network, pair a Bluetooth device, open Google Maps to check GPS accuracy, and try an NFC payment terminal if possible.

-12. Check for water damage—remove the SIM tray and look inside the slot with a flashlight for a small white/silver sticker (Liquid Contact Indicator).
+12. Check for Water Damage: Remove the SIM tray and shine a flashlight into the SIM slot.
+Look for a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had water contact.

-*#06#Show IMEI number — verify it matches settings and box
+*#06#Show IMEI number — verify it matches box and Settings

 *#*#0842#*#*Vibration and backlight test